dominicjtaylor/fx-volatility-forecasting/README.md

-# volare: Tech Finance FX Volatility Forecasting
+# volare: FX Volatility Forecasting with Machine Learning

 This project forecasts FX spot volatility using **LightGBM**, a gradient boosting machine learning model, trained on high-frequency candle data in Python.
 It demonstrates a complete workflow of feature engineering, model training, validation, and forecasting, with practical applications for liquidity providers and FX traders.